 Modus Mortgage

-Divorce may be a trying and stressful experience, especially when there are assets to divide, such as a home.
-What to do with the marital house is one of the most important decisions that a divorcing couple must make and trying to come to an agreement on a house and a mortgage might be a nightmare if the split was contentious.
+What to do with the marital house is one of the most important decisions that a divorcing couple must make.
+Trying to come to an agreement on a house and a mortgage might be a nightmare if the split was contentious.
 Divorcing couples’ options are influenced by a variety of factors, including how their property was financed and titled, whether one partner want to remain in the home, the amount of equity they have in the home, and their credit rating.

 Tax Implications